papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

-# Advanced troubleshooting with BOSH
+# PKS Advanced troubleshooting with BOSH

 Besides the normal troubleshooting that can be performed using the Opsman UI and the kubectl commands, there are numerous troubleshooting processes that can be performed thru the BOSH CLI.